British Rail Class 89: History

 The specification for the locomotive was laid out in mid 1981, which then went out to tender in April 1982.
 The contract to build the locomotive was awarded to Brush in June 1983, with BREL Crewe as the nominated subcontractor and delivery planned for September 1985.

 The locomotive was built at British Rail Engineering Limited's Crewe Works in 1986, emerging and being initially delivered to Derby Litchurch Lane Works on 2 October 1986.
 The Class 89 was then transferred by road to Brush Traction at Loughborough for static testing and commissioning.
-It was initially delivered in the old-style InterCity Executive livery, with no British Rail double arrows, but these were added later when British Rail bought the locomotive from Brush.

 The locomotive was taken to Crewe Electric TMD on 9 February 1987.
 The following day, it first ran under its own power, inside the depot perimeter.
 The first lone run on the mainline was on 20 February 1987.
 On 6 March 1987, the locomotive visited the Railway Technical Centre for weighing and other tests.
 89001 was moved to the Old Dalby Test Track for evaluation and pantograph tuning on 13 April 1987.
 The locomotive was initially allocated to Crewe Electric depot for trials along the West Coast Main Line.
 Main line running between Crewe, Willesden and Carlisle was performed with the BREL International rake of Mark 3 coaches, along with measurement coaches.
 Following successful testing, 89001 was transferred to Hornsey on 9 December 1987, having been run for 11500 mi by that point.
 The locomotive was later transferred to Bounds Green, for passenger services on the East Coast Main Line.
 In May 1988 the locomotive returned to Old Dalby for braking trials.
 On 22 May 1988, 89001 along with a Class 90, Class 91 and Class 150 left for Hamburg for display at the International Traffic and Transport Exhibition, returning on 17 June 1988.